Turmeric for Dogs – DIY Dog Turmeric Chews

 |Medium dogs 10lbs to 20 lbs.||¼ of a tsp.||1 chew|

 |Large dogs 20lbs to 50lb||½ to 1 tsp.||2 to 5 chews|

 |XLarge dogs 50 to 100 lbs||1 to 2 tsp.||5 to 10 chews|

 |Over 100 lbs.||2 to 3 tsp.||10 to 15 chews|

-My dogs take these like a dog treat, from my hand.
+My dogs take these as a dog treat, from my hand.
 You can also mix them in with your pet’s moist food.

-If your dogs have never taken turmeric before, start them slowly with a half serving over a few weeks, so you don’t have stomach upset issue.
+If your dogs have never taken turmeric before, start them slowly with a half serving over a few weeks, so you don’t have stomach upset issues.
 Give water free-choice.
 Turmeric can be binding.

 If your pets have health concerns or are on veterinary medicine consult with your personal veterinarian before adding these turmeric chews to your pet’s diet.
 This article is for educational purposes only and should not be construed as veterinary advice.

 More about turmeric: